Founder and Co-Founder of SoSensational

 Sometimes the biggest success stories are the ones that come when you least expect them.
-So, when Cyndy Lessing sold her business and left insurance broking after 30-years, she decided it was time to make some changes and follow her passion.
-This was the start of her journey from insurance broker to Founder and Co-Founder of SoSensational.
+When Cyndy Lessing sold her business and left insurance broking after 30 years, she decided it was time to make some changes and follow her passion.
+This was the start of her journey from Insurance Broker to Founder and Co-Founder of SoSensational.

 “Sophie has been an amazing help to us and still continues to be.
 She’s a wonderful support – because she gets what we’re trying to do,” said Cyndy.
 “It’s lonely sometimes and working with someone who’s been there and done it is very supportive and reassuring.”

 Meet the small business owner who’s starting a social movement for our veterans